irvancolz/todolist-tw-react/README.md

  npm run preview
  ```

+## Design explanation

+### Button Component:
+I designed the button component to handle various button styles needed across the application.
+Given that our app utilizes many buttons with different variations—such as filled, outlined, subtle, or with icons—I wanted to create a flexible and reusable solution.
+By consolidating the logic for different button types into a single component, I’ve ensured ease of integration and streamlined maintenance.
+This approach allows us to manage button styles consistently and efficiently, reducing redundancy and simplifying updates.
+________________________________________

+### Popup Component:
+To manage multiple popups within the app, I developed a custom popup wrapper component.
+The goal was to create a reusable and easily integrable solution that simplifies the process of opening, closing, and rendering popups.
+This approach minimizes code duplication and enhances maintainability by centralizing the popup logic.
+With this component, any modifications to popup behavior are made in one place, making it a more efficient and organized solution for handling UI elements.
+________________________________________

+### Store Management:
+In the application, I chose to leverage a global state management solution (store) to handle complex state streams effectively.
+This decision was driven by the need to avoid the challenges associated with props drilling, which can become cumbersome and error-prone as the app scales.
+By centralizing state management, I can streamline the integration of new features and ensure that state changes are consistently and efficiently propagated throughout the app.
+This approach not only simplifies development but also enhances scalability and maintainability, allowing us to manage complex state interactions in a more organized and manageable way.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.